Morgyn/StreamingRust/README.md

 1. Handy Binds

 ## Introduction
-This is a guide on how to try and avoid getting streamsniped on rust
+This is a guide on how to try and avoid getting streamsniped on rust.
+These are a list of steps you can take to try and mitigate people finding which server you are on and ruining your day.
+Information can be leaked very easily but most ways can be mitigated and it's entirely possible to avoid most attempts.
+However if someone has enough time and enough patience they can find you via brute force, so no methods are infalible.
 ## Friends
 ## Streamer Mode
   How it works, g for map.